Business Contracts Guide for Startups and Companies

 The practical value of an NDA depends on what it actually says.
 An NDA that does not define confidential information precisely leaves it unclear what is actually protected.
 An NDA with no carve-outs for information that is already publicly known or independently developed creates obligations that are practically unenforceable.
 An NDA with no defined term runs indefinitely, which may be appropriate for genuine trade secrets but is disproportionate for general business information.

-Most founders do not think about the shareholders agreement until they are about to raise investment, at which point a well-advised investor will require one as a condition of the deal.
-The problem with waiting is that a shareholders agreement negotiated under time pressure, with an investor who has more leverage than the founders, is going to reflect that power imbalance.
+Most founders do not think about the shareholders’ agreement until they are about to raise investment, at which point a well-advised investor will require one as a condition of the deal.
+The problem with waiting is that a shareholders’ agreement negotiated under time pressure, with an investor who holds a stronger negotiating position than the founders, is going to reflect that power imbalance.

 Key provisions include: what percentage vote is needed for major decisions, what tag-along and drag-along rights exist, how shares are valued on exit, pre-emption rights on new share issues, and good leaver and bad leaver provisions for departing shareholders.